SamHardiment/Portfolio/readme.md

 ### New Features Learnt

-How to use scrollTo method with the useRef hook
+How to use scrollTo method with the useRef hook.
+Using multiple components means we need to use redux to import a global ref across components